New Justice Centre Report on dangers of digital ID in Canada

 “It’s kind of like being invited to a really exciting party.
 Just make sure to bring some (digital) ID,” states the website.

 “What Canadians need today is not more unmitigated government access to private information but, instead, a renewed commitment to Charter rights and freedoms.
-We are on the road to Beijing, and Canadians should be apprehensive,” says lawyer John Carpay, President of the Justice Centre.
+We are on the road to Beijing, and Canadians should be apprehensive,” says John Carpay, President of the Justice Centre.

 “Things are moving fast, and Canadians should be very concerned that a free and democratic society is quickly headed towards a society where citizens can be cancelled by the government with the flick of a switch,” warns Mr. Carpay.